 The product has a max refresh rate of 144 Hz and Adaptive-Sync support that provides extra-smooth and responsive gameplay while ensuring that all possible screen tears, stutters and input lag stay at the minimum.

 The AOC flicker-free technology is another inclusion that helps ensure you experience video games the way they’re meant to be experienced.
 It reduces eye fatigue and helps you have long gaming sessions without feeling exhausted at the end.

-The monitor is also G-Sync compatible as long as your PC has NVidia’s latest GPU updates installed.
+This 24-inch monitor is also G-Sync compatible as long as your PC has NVidia’s latest GPU updates installed.

 LG 32GK650F-BOur Choice

 There are 3 kinds of panels: IPS, TA and VA.
 IPS models are known for rich colors and superior color ranges.
 They also offer terrific viewing angles and top-tier color accuracy regardless if you’re sitting in front of the monitor or looking at it from an angle.
 That said, IPS can't match TN panels in terms of response time and refresh rate, which is crucial for providing a seamless, immersive gaming experience.
 Increased performance comes at a price however, as TN monitors offer the worst viewing angles and color accuracy, while the provided color ranges and vibrancy also often leave you wanting more.
 VA monitors offer a combination of terrific viewing angles, color accuracy and high refresh rates.
 But they have significantly slower response times compared to TN models.